Ali-Azmoud/flutter_xlider/README.md

 ### Ignore Steps

-if you configurations requires that some steps are not available, you can use `ignoreSteps` property.
+if your configurations requires that some steps are not available, you can use `ignoreSteps` property.
 this property accepts a simple class to define `from` and `to` ranges.

 ```dart